winslosh/test-automation-recruitment-test/README.md

 ### Before You Start
 You will be committing your code to [GitHub](http://github.com) so please create an account if you do not already have one.

-**Your project repository should include:**

-1. a folder containing the technical tests
-2. a single markdown file with the answers to the technical questions

-:triangular_flag_on_post:Please name your repository in the format `{yourname}-{role-applied-for}`and ensure it is set to **Public** .

 ## :computer:Technical Test